 For the longest time, I thought I just needed to get over myself and just do it.
 But this backfired: When I sat still and my mind wandered, rather than "just acknowledging it and letting it go," as we're supposed to, I would just get frustrated myself, until my mental chatter escalated into a tirade of self-criticism and I opened my eyes in defeat, more stressed out than I had been when I sat down.

 Why was it that I felt so blissed out at the end of a yoga class, but this wasn't working for me?
-Why was it so easy to relax and reflect during a quiet walk around my neighborhood, but sitting down for just five minutes was such a struggle?
-Then I realized the real question at hand: If these actions calmed me down and made me mindful, then why was I pressuring myself to fit inside this very narrow definition of what meditation can be?
+Why was it so easy to relax and reflect during a quiet walk around my neighbourhood, but sitting down for just five minutes was such a struggle?
+Then I realised the real question at hand: If these actions calmed me down and made me mindful, then why was I pressuring myself to fit inside this very narrow definition of what meditation can be?